Overview

 <p>Colors: <?php the_field('colors'); ?></p>

-This example shows how to load and display multiple selected values.
+This example demonstrates how to display the selected values in an unordered list.

 <?php